Age of consent in Africa: Namibia

 c) that the girl or person in whose charge she was, deceived the person so charged into believing that she was over the age of sixteen (16) years at the said time.'

 Niger

-In Niger, the age of consent is set at 13 years for heterosexuals and 21 years for homosexuals.
+In Niger, the age of consent is set at 13 years for heterosexuals.

 This is specified by Article 278 and Article 282 of the country's penal code.

 Article 293 prohibits anyone from "habitually arousing, favoring, or facilitating the debauchery or corruption of the youth of either sex under 21 years".
 This article is listed along with other articles relating to prostitution offenses, and it is unclear what circumstances would be considered "debauchery".

+Homosexuality has been criminalized since 2026, as the 2026 penal code includes several provisions targeting sexual and gender diversity and criminalises same-sex sexual acts.